Russia depot ablaze 'after Ukraine attack'

-A fuel depot is ablaze at one of Russia’s main logistics hubs for its Ukraine war effort after what officials in Moscow described as a cross-border air raid by Ukrainian helicopters, the first of its kind in the five week war.
+Russian firefighters have battled a blaze at one of the country’s main logistics hubs for its Ukraine war effort after what officials in Moscow described as a cross-border air raid by Ukrainian helicopters, the first of its kind in the five week war.

-Ukraine said it would neither confirm nor deny responsibility for the huge fire at the fuel depot in Belgorod, a Russian city near the border which has served as a logistics hub for Russian troops fighting in nearby eastern Ukraine.
+Ukraine denied responsibility for the huge fire at the fuel depot in Belgorod, a Russian city near the border.

 Security camera footage of the depot, from a location verified by Reuters, showed a flash of light from what appears to be a missile fired from low altitude in the sky followed by an explosion on the ground.